 High-stress working environments benefit from either calm or neutral color tones.
 Duck egg blue is perfect for work that requires precision over urgency.
 It creates a relaxed environment where employees can conduct their work without any undue stress.
 For jobs that require proficiency without the added stress factor, neutral colors, such as grays or soft greens, are the better choice.

 The important thing is that your employees feel comfortable in their surroundings.
 Choose colors that you would feel comfortable doing the same job in and ask for feedback from those who are doing the job day in and day out.
-You can go the extra mile by painting break areas in calming tones so that your employees have a relaxing place to unwind during down time.
+You can go the extra mile by painting break areas in calming tones so that your employees have a relaxing place to unwind during downtime.

 Uniform colors may become claustrophobic – never paint the entire workplace in the same color.
 Creating distinct color schemes for different areas in the workplace helps employees unwind.
 Restrooms, break rooms, offices, and entry rooms should all have their own color scheme.
 Drab colors throughout a building are not a great way to promote productivity or employee morale.

 For larger floor spaces, mix up your color scheme to create distinct areas.
-If the space is smaller, avoid using dark colors as they tend to make a room feel smaller.
+If space is smaller, avoid using dark colors as they tend to make a room feel smaller.
 The main thing to remember is that uniformity is not generally a good idea in a space with lots of different people trying to work together.
 Striking a balance is an essential step towards ensuring employee unity and workplace satisfaction.

 While calming colors are great for relieving stress, they can lead to a lack of focus in jobs where focus is essential.
 Soft blue colors may not suit the working environment if your employees need to pay constant attention to detailed work.
 Neutral greens have been proven to promote both calm and focus, which means that these colors are ideal for stressful workplaces where there is an emphasis on efficiency.

 Darker tones, however, can have the opposite effect.
 Employees may become frustrated or even depressed in their work.
-When you paint a workspace, it is important to consider lighting and how it will affect the overall ambience of the room.
+When you paint a workspace, it is important to consider lighting and how it will affect the overall ambiance of the room.
 If your employees are taking sick days solely because of the atmosphere in their workspace, it may be time to reconsider your color schemes.

 The first place that your customers or clients see is your welcome areas.
 The word “welcome” should provide you with a clue as to which colors you should choose.
 Bright, vibrant colors are best for welcome areas and entrances for a number of reasons.
 When someone enters your business, you want them to feel instantly relaxed, comfortable and warm, regardless of the types of products and services that you offer.